Do you struggle with loving your job in health care?

 Take a class to specialize in an area that you enjoy, or to improve an area that you find challenging.
 Gather evidence based knowledge for the common diagnoses you will see.
 Invest in yourself so that you can make a greater impact.
 You will find greater satisfaction in being more helpful, and may even find more fulfilling roles and improved pay.

-Invest in a quality education platform that will allow you to explore a variety of areas and classes that you are interested in for one low cost: Use the code CREATIVEHOMETHERAPY for the lowest discount offered at MEDBRIDGE!
-Just to say THANK YOU FOR YOUR SUPPORT- if you use the CREATIVEHOMETHERAPY code for a MEDBRIDGE discount- email me to let me know, and I will send you a free packet of 10 downloadable printable handouts for patient care! (you choose the color!)
+Likewise, invest in a quality education platform that will allow you to explore a variety of areas and classes that you are interested in for one low cost: Use the code CREATIVEHOMETHERAPY for the lowest discount offered at MEDBRIDGE (save $150.00)!

 Be a proponent of positive words, and good communication within your group of caregivers.
 Ask for input from the team for your own personal growth and development: real growth comes from a humble and teachable spirit.
-Check out this free printable for staff encouragement.
+Check out this FREEBIE printable for staff encouragement!

 Find resources that will help you continue to love healthcare: